actions/delete-package-versions/README.md

   # Defaults to 1.
   num-old-versions-to-delete:

-  # The number of latest versions to not delete.
+  # The number of latest versions to keep.
   # This cannot be specified with `num-old-versions-to-delete`.
 By default, `num-old-versions-to-delete` takes precedence over `min-versions-to-keep`.
   # When set to 0, all deletable versions will be deleted.
   # When set greater than 0, all deletable package versions except the specified number will be deleted.